Search sheldonbrown.com and sheldonbrown.org

 In Europe, Sachs/SRAM hubs are common and spare parts, both new and used, are more widely available.

-The axle threading of SRAM internal-gear hubs is close enough to that of classic Sturmey-Archer hubs that axle nuts are interchangeable.
+The axle threading of most SRAM internal-gear hubs is close enough to that of classic Sturmey-Archer hubs that axle nuts are interchangeable in a pinch.
 This compatibility can be useful, especially if you need to replace the flared nut through which the pullchain runs.
+The i-Motion 9 and G8 use common 10 x 1mm threaded axle nuts.

 My intention here is to provide the best information I can on rebuilding Sachs/SRAM hubs.